 Everyone looked at the screen as they picked their seats and grabbed a treat as Kolt began to speak.

 “We all know the stats.
 We know what’s on the line.
-The question I have is, how many experiments are we down to?”
+The question I have a question: Howents are we down to?”

 The team scanned the new information